The URL for this page is: http://crafts.sleepingbaby.net/fabric.html

 What kind of general-purpose fabric should I use?

 In general, you'll want to look for "bottomweights" -- that is, fabrics that are used for sewing pants and skirts.
 This includes twills, denims, linens, and heavier woven cottons.
-Within that category, you'll want something fairly lightweight for a sling-- a thinner denim or twill, for example.
+Within that category, you'll want something fairly lightweight -- a thinner denim or twill, for example.
 Some lighter upholstery fabrics are also suitable.
 If in doubt, try wrapping the fabric from the bolt around yourself, or giving it a crosswise stretch.
 If it feels sturdy to you, but also drapes well around you, it's probably a good fit for a sling.
-For a mei tai, you can use a medium weight in the heavyweights -- most of the upholstery fabrics will be fine.
 Ask a sales associate (if applicable) how easily the material tears.
 Weaves like denim and twill, which are woven in a complex pattern, will not tear easily (good!).
 Simpler weaves, often called "plain weave" because the threads just go over and under each other, like a checkerboard, can tear more easily (bad).
 This is the case with calico and many shirtweight fabrics.

 As far as fiber contents go, you're free to choose whatever feels good to you!
 For a long time, the slings I grabbed most often were not 100% cotton -- one was a cotton/poly blend, and the other was microfiber, which is made of nylon, so don't feel that you have to use natural fibers unless you prefer them.
 As long as the weave is strong, it should be fine.
 Linen is an especially nice choice, as it wicks away moisture instead of keeping it against your skin, but pure linen is quite expensive.
-Linen blends are thus a fine compromise -- just make sure you're getting a medium-weight linen, rather than light or handkerchief weight, both of which are too thin.
+Linen blends are thus a fine compromise -- just make sure you're getting a medium-weight linen, ra ther than light or handkerchief weight, both of which are too thin.
 (Heavyweight linen is too thick.)
-Many hemp blends make a nice, sturdy sling; hemp, like linen, gets softer with use and wear, so while it feels pretty crunchy off the bolt, it'll soften up if you wash/dry it a few times.
-Some pure hemp twills and denims in lighter weights are great for a sling, and the heavier weights make a nice mei tai.
+I haven't tried hemp fabrics myself, but again, it's the weave that matters more than the fiber.
+I've seen hemp twills and denims which, in lighter weights, would be great for a sling.

-If a numerical weight for fabric is given, it will generally be in ounces per square yard.
-Anything from 6 oz up to about 9 oz is fine for a sling; you'll want 9 to 12 oz/yard for a mei tai.
+If a numerical weight is given, it will generally be in ounces per square unit (I don't recall if it's feet or yards).
+Anything from 6 oz up to about 9 oz is fine for a sling.
 Generally, the heavier the material, the thicker it will be.
 Of course, some fibers are stronger than others; you can use a lower-weight linen (if you're willing to check it frequently for wear) than the same weight in cotton.
 A good weight for a single layer linen sling is 5.3 oz; 3.5 is fine for double layers.
 If you really want to do a single layer of linen at 3.5 oz FOR YOURSELF, you can get away with it, but you must check it often for wear, and I would never recommend selling a single layer linen sling at that weight, because you can't control whether your customers will check for wear.